 Just north of Glasgow, near the edge of the Highlands in the Campsie Fells, lies Dumgoyne Hill.
-Thanks to the crystal clear burn which carves it’s way down the hillside, the area became a favoured spot of illicit distillers, eager to hide away from the prying eyes of the law.
+Thanks to the crystal clear burn that carves its way down the hillside, the area became a favoured spot of illicit distillers, eager to hide away from the prying eyes of the law.
 At one time, as many as 18 stills were said to be in operation in the vicinity.

 One of them was owned by George Connell of Burnfoot Farm who applied for a distilling license in 1833, ten years after the passing of the infamous excise act of 1823.
 Over the years, Connell’s Burnfoot distillery would eventually come to be known as Glen Guin (valley of the wild geese) and later anglicised to Glengoyne.

 Today, Glengoyne is owned by Ian MacLeod distillers.
-After increasing the sites production capacity, the current owners have seen the brand grow to become a well established fixture in the single malt market with a reputation for quality and consistency.
+After increasing the site’s production capacity, the current owners have seen the brand grow to become a well established fixture in the single malt market with a reputation for quality and consistency.
 The core range begins with a standard 10 year old and culminates in an exquisite 25 year old, with the proportion of sherry matured spirit in the blend generally increasing in older variants.

-For me however, one of the stars of the range is the 18 year old.
+For me, however, one of the stars of the range is the 18 year old.
 Bottled at 43%, it retails at around £75 – £80 in the UK.